pusher/pusher-platform-js/README.md

 This is the official Pusher Platform client library for web browsers.
 Use it to build SDKs for services running on Pusher Platform / Elements infrastructure.

+## Issues, Bugs, and Feature Requests

+Feel free to create an issue on Github if you find anything wrong.
+Please use the existing template.
+If you wish to contribute, please make a pull request.
+To summon help you can also ping @pusher/sigsdk or @zmarkan.

 ## Installation

 We assume you use yarn/npm in your development workflow.
 You can grab it from the npm/yarn repository: